dmcshehan/monthly-statement/README.md

 ## Setup

 1. Clone this repo to your computer.
 2. Clone [backend](https://github.com/dmcshehan/monthly-statement-backend) repo to your computer.
-(Only if you need to use the backend I have developed for this application)
+(Only if you need to run the backend server I have developed for this application)

 ## Usage